-Granny smiles.
+Granny pouts.
 ‘Try me.
-You won’t know if you don’t tell me.’
+You will never know if you don’t tell me.’

 They start opening their gifts immediately… Rowan mostly tearing and throwing paper around him, laughing and screaming happily.

-She looks up at Missy.
-‘I suppose Santa didn’t read my letter…’
+She looks up at her great aunt.
+‘I suppose Santa didn’t really read my letter…’

 ‘How come?
 I think he read it, but just decided to ignore it,’ Missy says with an ounce of nastiness in her voice.

 ‘Why should he?
 I mean, I just asked him for a pony, nothing else, to ride when I’m home on vacation!’